Goodwill Zwelithini: Political role

 In the power vacuum created in the 1990s as Apartheid and the domination of the country by White South Africans was abolished, the King was increasingly drawn to partisan politics.
-The Zulu-dominated Inkatha Freedom Party (IFP) initially opposed parts of the new constitution advocated by the African National Congress (ANC) regarding the internal governance of KwaZulu.
+The KwaZulu-Natal headquartered Inkatha Freedom Party (IFP) initially opposed parts of the new constitution advocated by the African National Congress (ANC) regarding the internal governance of KwaZulu.
 In particular, the IFP campaigned aggressively for an autonomous and sovereign Zulu king, as constitutional head of state.
-As a result, the IFP abstained from registering its party for the 1994 election until the king's role in the new democracy is clarified.
-Mandela and president De Klerk arranged a special meeting where it was agreed that international mediators would be called to try and sort out the issue of a king.
+As a result, the IFP abstained from registering its party for the 1994 election until the king's role in the new democracy was clarified.
+Mandela and president De Klerk arranged a special meeting where it was agreed that international mediators would be called to try and sort out the issue of the king after the elections.
 As a result, the IFP was registered for the elections.
+But Mandela and De Klerk reneged from the agreement of bringing international mediators after the elections.
 It demonstrated its political strength by taking the majority of the provincial votes for KwaZulu-Natal in the said election.

 Although the constitution makes the role of the King largely ceremonial, it is incumbent upon him to act on the official advice of the provincial premier.
 On occasion, South African President Nelson Mandela made efforts to bypass the IFP in negotiating with the Zulus, instead making direct overtures to the King (Mandela's daughter, Zeni, is married to Prince Thumbumuzi Dlamini, a brother of King Zwelithini's Great Wife, Queen Mantfombi).
 Nonetheless, the IFP remained in power in the province until 2003.

-During most of the King's reign, his cousin (uncle in Zulu African reckoning), Mangosuthu Buthelezi, Prince of KwaPhindangene and founder/head of IFP, was the Zulu prime minister.
+During most of the King's reign, his uncle, Mangosuthu Buthelezi, Prince of KwaPhindangene and founder/head of Inkatha Freedom Party, was the Zulu prime minister.
+King Zwelithini's grandfather, King Solomon kaDinuzulu, was the eldest brother of Princess Magogo; Prince Mangosuthu's mother.
 But, in September 1994, tension between the previously allied kinsmen peaked publicly as the annual Shaka Zulu celebration approached.
 Rumours that the King was manoeuvring to replace Buthelezi as Zulu prime minister with former regent Prince Mcwayizeni, who had joined the ANC in 1990, seemed likely after the King announced that Buthelezi would no longer be his chief advisor, and simultaneously cancelled the holiday ceremony.
 For his safety, federal troops escorted King Zwelithini by helicopter to Johannesburg.
 Although Buthelezi was then serving as Minister of Home Affairs in South Africa's Cabinet, President Mandela's efforts to broker a reconciliation failed.
 Buthelezi moved the event from Nongoma to Stanger, and addressed a throng of 10,000 of his Zulu supporters.